ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 Content separation
 ------------------

-In situations when there is an Ansible control node or a tool like Ansible AWX/Controller used by several users, they might want their content be separated to avoid configuration and dependency conflicts.
+In situations when there is an Ansible control node or a tool such as Ansible AWX/Controller used by several users, they might want separate their content to avoid configuration and dependency conflicts.

 Ansible tooling for EEs
 =======================